ABeeShake/Ethical-Consumption-Before-Capitalism/Text Cleaning/readme.md

     * If VARD crashes, place all of the csvs that have already been normalized in this folder before running the script again
   * uncleaned
     * the main.py script will remove all csvs over 1000kb and place them in this folder
+6. In the directory containing your main.py python script, create an `app.cfg` file containing your developer token
 # Useful Tips for Text Cleaning
 1. The shortcut for renaming a folder on windows is `f2`
 2. The shortcut for moving from a folder to its parent directory on windows is `Alt + up arrow`